AC-Cyb/agentic-security-examples/README.md

 ## Why These Exist

 Modern enterprise security has a structural problem: human-speed response cannot keep pace with machine-speed threats.
-The answer is autonomous defence — but autonomy without governance is just a faster way to get into trouble.
+The answer is autonomous Defense — but autonomy without governance is just a faster way to get into trouble.

 These examples demonstrate the design principles that make autonomy safe: